BigVISION13/Vision/README.md

 language description, and a form for generating a short response in a chosen style.

-You can also run the lightweight API server via `vision_api.py`.
-It exposes a `POST /generate-response` endpoint accepting JSON with `context` and `style` and returns the generated message.
+You can also run the lightweight API server via `vision_api.py` or use the Flask app's JSON endpoints directly:

+* `POST /generate-response` &ndash; generate a short message in a specified style.
+* `POST /parse-workflow` &ndash; parse a natural language prompt into a structured workflow.
+* `POST /generate-automation` &ndash; build an automation flow from a description.

+All endpoints accept JSON payloads and return JSON responses.

 ## React component example